-- Positioning the cursor over the power cord icon 📞 or battery icon 🔳 in the taskbar.
+- Positioning the cursor over the power cord icon 📞 or battery icon 🛢 on the taskbar.
 A battery status window opens.
 Move the cursor away from the icon to close the window. - Pressing FN+STATUS to view the Status display, which opens in the upper left corner of the screen.
-The Status display shows the current power source, the battery charge, and the power management mode. - Waiting for a Low Battery warning message to appear.
+The Status display shows the current power source, the battery charge, and the power management mode. - Pressing the battery meter button found on the bottom of the battery.
+The battery meter lights indicate the percentage of battery charge remaining. - Waiting for a Low Battery warning message to appear.